bibanon/bibanon/Stories/Tramp-Anon/Tramp-Anon.md

 > Now I live in a shitty 1 bedroom apartment, haven't talked to anyone in over 2 years, mail only, sponge off benefits and going outside scares me, took me 4 months to afford the worst laptop the second hand ads could offer in the local paper, feels good to be on top.
 > - Anonymous 08/16/10(Mon) No.12741167

-After catching the attention of /g/ and being asked to elaborate on his life, the Anon decided to begin the story.
+After catching the attention of /g/ and being asked to elaborate on his life, the Anon decided to tell his story.

-As Tramp anon continued the story through the night, some Anon started [[bumping]] the hell out of the thread with leg-fetish pictures at a ridiculous rate.
-Not that bumping was necessary anyway, as the thread had seemingly captured the attention of the whole board.
-This may have been the first time a thread has bottomed out on slow-traffic /g/.

 ## [[The Story|Tramp Anon Story]]